 From the information provided by the clinical trials included in this review, outcomes from laparoscopic surgery for perforated peptic ulcers are not clinically different from those of open surgery, which is the actual gold standard.
-With conversion rates found in this systematic review, laparoscopic surgery could be the first therapeutic option in patients with perforated peptic ulcer after considering other variables such as experience, costs and availability.
+With the conversion rates reported in this systematic review, laparoscopic surgery could be the first therapeutic option in patients with perforated peptic ulcer after considering other variables such as experience, costs and availability.